 As an important first step, you should prioritize various aspects of a job that are most meaningful to you.
 Key points to consider in making your own list of priorities such as location, type of position, specialty, and more.

 NSGC's Professional Status Survey (PSS) can be a great resource to help you to learn more about our profession and set your own job search priorities.

 In 2018, the Student/New Member SIG created a comprehensive Job Search Toolkit that covers all aspects of job searching including the cover letter, updating your CV, the interview and sending a thank-you note.
 Click here to download the toolkit.

 Click here to register to download a webinar presented by NSGConnect and the Student/New Member SIG on Interviewing and Negotiating in the Era of COVID-19.

 NSGC Student Membership

 NSGC is pleased to offer two membership types specifically for current students and recent program graduates:

 Special membership for students currently enrolled in a genetic counseling training program.
+International students, please see this FAQ document, developed by NSGC's International Special Interest Group.
 Student Members receive all of the same privileges as Associate Members, with the exception that Students may not post to NSGC's General Discussion Forum or access the Journal of Genetic Counseling.
 NOTE: If you are a PhD candidate and are interested in joining NSGC, please email firstname.lastname@example.org to discuss your specific situation.